 - Areas where your opponents are most apt to attack – along the net and in your backcourt

 - Weaknesses of your players - where can you “hide” a weak blocker or a weak back-court defender

-- The block is the foundation of your defensive alignment (formation).
+The block is the foundation of your defensive alignment (formation).
 Back row adjustments will be made based on the following blocking actions and principles:

-- Attack (Stuff) versus area blocking
+- Attack (stuff) versus area blocking

 - Numbers of players blocking – one, two or three

-- Positioning of your blocker (s) – Angle (cross court), line or straight on (blocking the ball) blocking
+- Positioning of your blocker (s) – angle (cross court), line or straight on (blocking the ball) blocking

-- Once you determine your blocking system(s), you must then teach the on court defense starting positions and sequencing.
-Your back-court positioning and movement sequences will have to be coordinated with your blocking system.
+Once you determine your blocking system(s), you must then teach the on court defense starting positions and sequencing.
+You need to coordinate back-court positioning and movement sequences with your blocking system.